 - Saikyo line: Also between Ikebukuro and Shibuya stops.

-What to Expect from Golden Gai
+What to Expect at Shinjuku Golden Gai

 The Golden Gai is made up of six incredibly narrow alleys leading to even narrower passageways fit for a single person to pass through.
 It is a tightly packed area with about 200 bars.
 You will also find steep sets of stairs leading to a separate establishment, or a tiny flat, upstairs.